Q & A: Financial contributions from an ex-partner during divorceJune 28, 2017

 The general rule is that there will be a no order as to costs and you would pay your own costs.
 A Costs Order will only be made if justified for example, by your spouse’s conduct, if they have not complied with the Family Procedure Rules, have not made attempts to settle or have conducted themselves in such a manner which the Court considers relevant.

-At Burroughs Day, we have significant experience in making Maintenance Pending suit Applications and also responding to such Applications.
+We have significant experience in making Maintenance Pending suit Applications and also responding to such Applications.
 Our recent successes have resulted in significant Costs Orders being made against spouses who have made Applications which the Court has dismissed.
-Please contact our Family Law team for further information and FREE First advice.
-Call our team on 0117 929 0333 or email.
+Please contact our Family Law team for further information.
+Call our team on 0117 929 0451 or email.